helen030/DataPortfolio/README.md

 ## About
 Hi, I'm Thu!
 I am a final year student doing a Bachelor of Commerce and a Bachelor of Information Systems at The University of New South Wales, with a major in Business Analytics.
 I have experience in [...].
 I recently completed an internship at Aurecon Sydney as an Asset Management and Performance Consulting intern in April 2024.

-This is a repository to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics.
+This is a repository to showcase skills, share projects and track my progress in Data Analytics related topics.

 ## Education
 Bachelor of Commerce (Business Analytics) / Bachelor of Information Sytems